 Impairment provisions for receivables from subsidiaries, related parties, other receivables due from third parties, and cash and bank balances are recognised based on a forward looking expected credit loss model.
 The methodology used to determine the amount of the provision is based on whether at each reporting date, there has been a significant increase in credit risk since initial recognition of the financial asset.
-For those where the credit risk has not increased significantly since initial recognition of the financial asset, twelve month expected credit losses along with gross interest income are recognised.
+For those where the credit risk has not increased significantly since initial recognised.
 For those for which credit risk has increased significantly, lifetime expected credit losses along with the gross interest income are recognised.
 For those that are determined to be credit impaired, lifetime expected credit losses along with interest income on a net basis are recognised.